-You may be able to receive credit for examinations that you have completed prior to matriculation at Wake Forest.
-Some of these credits will allow you to skip lower lever coursework or serve as a prerequisite for higher-level classes.
-AP or IB credit cannot be used to satisfy divisional requirements; however, these credits will count towards the 120 hours needed for graduation.
+AP/IB credit is reviewed and awarded by the Office of the University Registrar.
+Some of these credits will allow you to skip lower-level coursework or serve as a prerequisite for higher-level courses.
+AP/IB credit cannot be used to satisfy divisional requirements; however, credits earned through AP or IB will count toward the 120 hours necessary to graduate.

 International Baccalaureate Scores